Abandoned Call

 Cost Per Call

 Cost per call is a business metric that allows call centers to calculate the total cost involved in handling calls during a specific period of time (an hour, a week, a month, a year, etc.).
 The cost per call could include things such as wages for call center staff, per-minute costs or toll-free number costs on the telephone bill, utilities for the call center itself, and the cost of the equipment and software used in order to adjust inbound and outbound calls.
-Learn more about the best ways to reduce cost per call in your call center

 CRM system (Customer relationship management systems)

 A system that is designed to manage all the company's relationships with customers or potential customers.
-CRM system for the contact center may include customizable client cards, filter construction and blacklists features, etc. Learn more about call center CRM system
+CRM system for the contact center may include customizable client cards, filter construction, blacklist features, etc. Learn more about call center CRM system

 Delayed Call